Star Trek: Strange New Worlds season 1: Writing

-Another change to established canon was the inclusion of Spock's fiancée T'Pring from the Original Series episode "Amok Time".
+Another change to established Star Trek canon was the inclusion of Spock's fiancée T'Pring from the Original Series episode "Amok Time" (1967).
 Myers acknowledged that the writers were interpreting that episode differently than fans had previously done in order to expand on T'Pring's role in Spock's life, but he felt this was necessary to explore a younger Spock.
 It allowed the writers to ask questions like "What are the pressures of being Vulcan?
 What are the pressures of coming from his family?
 What are the intricacies of Vulcan courtship that maybe we don't know about?"
 It also allowed T'Pring to be expanded on in interesting ways.
-In an effort to overcome the difficulties of their long-distance relationship, Spock and T'Pring accidentally switch bodies in "Spock Amok", which Star Trek: Lower Decks showrunner Mike McMahan did uncredited writing for.
+In an effort to overcome the difficulties of their long-distance relationship, Spock and T'Pring accidentally switch bodies in "Spock Amok", which Star Trek: Lower Decks (2020–2024) showrunner Mike McMahan did uncredited writing for.
 "Lift Us Where Suffering Cannot Reach" is a philosophical and allegorical episode, introducing a society that thrives due to the sacrifice of children.
 Pike is forced to consider how children also suffer in the United Federation of Planets, which is a controversial idea due to the Star Trek franchise's usual depiction as a utopia.
 Wolkoff acknowledged that "most Federation worlds are post-scarcity and not focused on the accumulation of wealth, but is every Federation world perfect in this way?
 Has all hunger and poverty been eliminated?
 I don't think we know that for certain.
 We've seen Federation colonies and worlds in need of supplies and resources.
 And I don't think it's an enormous stretch to imagine certain Federation member worlds straying from the ideals they're supposed to uphold."
-Star Trek actor Wil Wheaton suggested that this could be a reference to the Federation evolving from 21st century America, which does have such problems, and the series previously highlighted similar issues in "Strange New Worlds" when footage from the 2021 United States Capitol attack was used in a montage showing the events that lead to Earth's World War III.
+Star Trek actor Wil Wheaton noted that the Federation evolves from 21st century America, which does have such problems, and the series previously highlighted similar issues in "Strange New Worlds" when footage from the 2021 United States Capitol attack was used in a montage showing the events that lead to Earth's World War III.